PhilPalmer/lbf-hack-tutorial/README.md

 - Once the testdata has been imported you must specify the values for each parameter:
     - `fastq` use the blue plus button to `Choose` the imported folder & click `+Regex` & type `*{1,2}.fastq.gz`
     - `reference` you can also use strings to specify the location.
 Set the reference to `s3://ngi-igenomes/igenomes/Homo_sapiens/GATK/GRCh37/Sequence/WholeGenomeFasta/human_g1k_v37_decoy`
-    - Finally for the intervals click the blue plus again & select the `GRCh37WholeGenome.interval_list` file within the imported folder
+    - For the intervals click the blue plus again & select the `GRCh37WholeGenome.interval_list` file within the imported folder
-- Finally click `Next`
+- Finally, click `Next`

 See below for all of the steps: